Meet the Day-Break Staff

 Sharon Puszko, PhD, LMT, Owner, Director, Educator

 Sharon is a graduate of the University of California with a major in Education.
 After teaching Biology and English internationally in Europe, Asia, Central America, and the Eastern United States, Sharon made a career change into the Wellness field in 1986.
 She attended massage school in Northern California and then graduated from the Pittsburgh School of Massage Therapy and Healthbuilders School of Massage Therapy in Saint Augustine, FL.
 Along with overseeing the function of Day-Break Geriatric Massage Institute, she has a private practice and does volunteer Hospice work.
-She travels extensively throughout the U.S. and internationally teaching the Day-Break Geriatric Massage Level 1 and Level 2 workshops in massage schools and community colleges.
+She travels extensively throughout the U.S. and internationally teaching the Day-Break Geriatric Massage Level 1 & 2 workshops in massage schools and community colleges.

 - Member of ABMP (Associated Bodywork & Massage Professionals)